vita-epfl/Stable-Video-Infinity/assets/FAQ.md

 ### Potential Issue 1: Slight color shift.
 This issue has two main causes:

 1. **VAE encoding-decoding errors**: The VAE itself accumulates errors through repeated encoding-decoding, especially in static environments.
-If you repeatedly encode-decode the same image, you'll notice progressive quality degradation.
+If you repeatedly encode and decode the same image, you'll notice progressive quality degradation.
 Since our method operates in latent space, these errors can partially escape SVI's constraints.
 2. **Limited training data scope**: Our SVI uses LoRA trained on small-scale datasets, so its style and error patterns are constrained by the training data types.
 When test images or text prompts differ significantly from the training distribution, sub-optimal generation can occur.

 **Best solution**: Fine-tune with a small amount of video clips that match your target style/domain.
 This is the most effective way to adapt SVI to your specific use case.
 Moreover, LoRA not only learns error-elimination capabilities but also indirectly learns the generation style of the videos.
 Therefore, you can better control the long-range style consistency through LoRA fine-tuning (e.g., Tom & Jerry), which only requires several hours of tuning.

-### Potential Issue 2: Limited motion and scene transition
+### Potential Issue 2: Limited Motion and Scene Transitions

-1. **Check your resolution**: Our model is trained based on a 480p model using 480×832 resolution.
+1. **Check your resolution**: Our model is trained on a 480p base using 480×832 resolution.
 During testing, image processing follows the width-limited principle.
 If your image resolution is too large (e.g., 2150×1204), it will be resized to 1472×832.
 This gap from the training resolution can lead to missing motion.
 Therefore, please adjust `--max_width` to an appropriate value.
 You can check the terminal log to verify: "Video dimensions: 832x1472".
-Additionally, excessively large sizes will also slow down inference.
+Additionally, excessively large sizes will slow down inference.
 For more details, please refer to Issue #6.

+2. **Text CFG**: This is very important for text following (Wan I2V has this issue as well).
+If you notice ghosting artifacts or poor text following, increase the CFG value.
+For example: `--cfg_scale_text=7`.
+We typically find that if the test data style differs significantly from the training data, it's necessary to increase the CFG.

-2. **Text Prompt**: Providing an appropriate prompt is crucial for motion generation, especially for scene transitions.
+3. **Text Prompt**: Providing an appropriate prompt is crucial for motion generation, especially for scene transitions.
 For more details, please refer to Issue #6.
 Additionally, regarding prompt language style, the training dataset's prompts tend to follow a more AI-like (GPT-style) format (人机 in Chinese), which actually simplifies prompt creation—simply providing a longer LLM-generated string can yield good results.
 This may be a productivity advantage worth leveraging HAHAHA.

 ## Q4: Did you consider building upon the Self-Forcing series of works?